-in accordance with Frankston City Council resolution at its Ordinary Council meeting of xxxx.
+in accordance with Frankston City Council resolution at the Council meeting of 31 July 2023.

 5 Policy

 5.1 Background

 Council receives applications from property owners seeking to discontinue roads that appear unused, with a view to purchasing the land once the road status has been removed.
 These are generally from adjoining property owners.